EnterpriseDB/repmgr/README.md

 	barman_server=barmansrv
 	restore_command=/usr/local/bin/barman-wal-restore.py barmansrv test %f %p

+To use a non-default Barman configuration file on the Barman server, specify this in `repmgr.conf` with `barman_config`:

+    barman_config=/path/to/barman.conf

 Now we can clone a standby using the Barman server:

     $ repmgr -h node1 -D 9.5/main -f /etc/repmgr.conf standby clone